RShadowhand/ZShadow/README.md

 * Cygwin team (for Cygwin itself)
 * zsh team (for Zsh)
 * Oh-my-zsh team (for the pack and a code block for colors in the installer)
+* Maker of risto theme from oh-my-zsh pack (for the initial structure)
 * Internet (for the infinite knowledge it lent me)

 ## License